Financial Aid

 • Federal Supplemental Educational Opportunity Grant Program (FSEOG)

-• Federal Supplemental Educational Opportunity Grants are available to a limited number of students with exceptional financial need.
+• Federal Supplemental Educational Opportunity Grants are available to a limited number of students with exceptional financial needs.
 Grants are based on available funds and do not have to be repaid.
-Need is determined by the financial resources of the student and parents and the cost of attending school.
+The need is determined by the financial resources of the student and parents and the cost of attending school.

 Federal Direct Loan Program

-Direct Loans, from the William D. Ford Federal Direct Loan Program, are low-interest loans available to eligible students to help cover the cost of higher education.
+Direct Loans from the William D. Ford Federal Direct Loan Program are low-interest loans available to eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education at participating schools.
-For additional information on the application process for obtaining a Federal Direct Loan (DL), the applicable period of time for receiving a DL, and the maximum annual and aggregate amounts of DL a borrower may receive.
+For additional information on the application process for obtaining a Federal Direct Loan (DL), the applicable period for receiving a DL, and the maximum annual and aggregate amounts of DL a borrower may receive.

 • Direct Subsidized Loan

 • Direct Subsidized Loans are for students with financial need.
 The Institute will review the results of the FAFSA and determine the amount a student can borrow.
 The student is generally not charged interest while enrolled in school at least half-time.
-Direct Subsidized Loan Time Limitation Note: Federal regulations limit a first time borrower's* eligibility for Direct Subsidized Loan to a period not to exceed 150 percent of the length of the borrower's educational program.
+Direct Subsidized Loan Time Limitation Note: Federal regulations limit a first-time borrower’s* eligibility for a Direct Subsidized Loan to a period not exceeding 150 percent of the length of the borrower’s educational program.
 Under certain conditions, first-time borrowers who have exceeded the 150 percent limit may lose the interest subsidy on outstanding Direct Subsidized Loans.
-For more information on Direct Subsidized Loan Time Limitation, visit here. *Generally, a first-time borrower is one who did not have outstanding balance of principal or interest on a Direct Loan or on a FFEL Program Loan on July 1, 2013.
+For more information on Direct Subsidized Loan Time Limitation, visit here. *Generally, a first-time borrower is one who did not have an outstanding balance of principal or interest on a Direct Loan or on an FFEL Program Loan on July 1, 2013.

 • Direct Unsubsidized Loan